Bolivia travel blog by Mark Berman -

 Protests and Marches

-and I wouldn't want to mention their names either.
+want to mention their names either.
 Watch out for pickpockets in markets, bars and on the street.
-Be careful of anyone who
+Be careful of anyone who says the

 that I had got it from an ATM, they backed down and accepted it.
 I guess for them it was worth a try.